FAQs

 We aim to contribute three distinctive things: first, a focus across all of Connecticut, including urban, rural, and suburban communities; second, the ability to use multiple tools to find and expand solutions, including creation, convening, advocacy, and philanthropy; and third, an orientation to both concrete outcomes and sustainable systems change.

 We are working to identify the best ways we can advance The Connecticut We Seek.
-This includes landscaping in a range of crucial areas – early childhood, health equity, immigrant communities, housing, health, criminal justice – to identify ways we can support systems change and better outcomes for our neighbors.
+This includes landscaping in a range of crucial areas – early childhood education and care, housing and community development, democracy and governance, jobs and economic security, and financial well-being and wealth building– to identify ways we can support systems change and better outcomes for all Connecticut residents.
 We will continue to update our website as we take on new projects.